- Why use Categorize Plus?

 any given time, the state of some projects will be active and the state of other projects will be

 completed.
 For this scenario it also makes sense to create two additional Category Tags labeled

 Active and Completed and to categorize all active projects as Active and all completed projects as Completed.
-This way Outlook items can be filtered and searched by
+This way Outlook items can be searched by active verses

 Unfortunately, a problem arises when using this approach.
 When an active project is finished, then all of